smugsby/week1challenge/README.md

 A marketing agency wants a codebase that follows accessibilitiy standards for website SEO.

 ## Acceptance Criteria
-Semantic HTML elements
+-Semantic HTML elements
-Logical structure independent of styling and position Alt attributes on all images
+-Logical structure independent of styling and position -Alt attributes on all images
-Sequential heading order
+-Sequential heading order
-Clear and concise page title
+-Clear and concise page title

 ## Built With
 * HTML